 - Go for a walk after dinner – if you have a significant other, encourage him/her to walk with you.
 Make it your evening routine.

 - Stand while you work – A lot of people have invested in standing desks.
-Perhaps you can see if your office will allow you the same.
-Or at least consider a makeshift one – which I’ve done in the past.
-You can use a higher shelf to place your laptop and sit/stand as you need to.
+Or at least consider a makeshift one – which I’ve done in the past with some books under my monitor and laptop.

 And for the days you’re feeling extra zealous, perhaps get in two workouts.
 One before and one after work.
 If you are too busy before/after, perhaps use your lunch break as your workout time.
 Hey – stranger things have happened.